OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/Appendix D - Larger, Evolving Vision Document.md

-# Appendix C: Larger, Evolving Vision Document
+# Appendix D - Larger, Evolving Vision Document

 This appendix includes larger and longer vision thoughts that inform, but don't necessarily fit, into OGM Bootstrap's Initial Sprint.